 Meet Up at a Park

-Spending an afternoon at the park with another family is a great way to build a friendship, recommends Circle of Moms member Cynthia B. "The park is a great place because there are play areas for the kids," she says, plus it has all the resources for families to connect while watching them.
+Spending an afternoon at the park with another family is a great way to build a friendship, recommends Cynthia B. "The park is a great place because there are play areas for the kids," she says, plus it has all the resources for families to connect while watching them.
 She adds that she and her family have had great experiences with other family friends planning picnics and playdates at the park.

 Take a Hike

-Moms like Tiffany B. say "getting out on nice day to hike with other families" is another way to enjoy the company of adults and children from two or more families.
+Moms like Tiffany B. say "getting out on a nice day to hike with other families" is another way to enjoy the company of adults and children from two or more families.
 April S., a mom of three who recently moved to Denver, also looks toward hiking as a way to get to know other families.

 Throw a Potluck Dinner

-Go On a Geocaching Adventure
+Go on a Geocaching Adventure